michellelclement/magnetic-eyes/README.md

 * As a shopper, I want to be able to check out in a simple and easy way so that I can be confident my order has gone through with all my correct details
 * As a shopper, I want to be able to receive an order confirmation so that I can be sure my order has gone through.
 * As a shopper, I want to be able to learn more about Magnetic Eyes through blog articles, reviews and news, so that I can decide whether I want to buy their products
-* As a shopper, I want to be able to view the latest products added to the store so that I can buy view the newest products and purchase them if I wish
+* As a shopper, I want to be able to view the latest products added to the store so that I can view the newest products and purchase them if I wish
+* As a shopper, I want to be able to contact the website owner so that I can ask them a question

 ## The Site Owner: